kimdre/Hugo-Shortcodes/search_engine_optimization/archetypes/default.md

 date: {{ .Date }}
 draft: true

+# Add the lines below to your default.md
+tags: ["Enter", "Default", "Keywords", "Here"]
-## Add this key with value 'false' for indexing by search engines enabled by default
+private: false # Add this key with value 'false' so search engine indexing is enabled by default
-private: false
 ---